Linaria dalmatica: Mechanical control

-Manual labour of removing L. dalmatica by digging up the roots by hand and with a shovel.
-It is important to note, this is effective but require many years to suppress and remove all L. dalmatica plants.
+Removing L. dalmatica by digging up the roots by hand and with a shovel is effective but requires many years to suppress and remove all L. dalmatica plants.

 Biological control

-The release of insects feeding on the leaves and stems of L. dalmatica is an additional way to control the rapid reproduction of this plant and localize it to a certain area.
+The release of insects feeding on the leaves and stems of L. dalmatica is an additional way to control the rapid reproduction of this plant.
 The most prominent insect that aids in the suppression of L. dalmatica growth is the toadflax stem-mining weevil.
 The toadflax stem weevil has been vital in the disruption of nutrient and water transport as larvae laid by the toadflax stem weevil feed on the stem while the developed adults feed on the leaves.
 The disruption of the resources used for growth inhibits the bloom of some flowers and therefore reduces the production of seeds.
 Additionally, shoot growth is inhibited as they wither before they reach growth due to insufficient nutrients and water.

 Additional insects that feed on the L. dalmatica and used as a biological control are the Brachypterolus pulicarius, Gymnaetron antirrhini and Rhinusa neta and Mecinus janthinus.

 Cultural control

 The use of cultural control alone is not effective but in combination with other controls such as chemical promote greater success in controlling L. dalmatica.
 The methods of burning and tilling may be effective alongside the spraying of herbicides.
 The addition of other competitive plants to compete with L. dalmatica can also promote the removal of this noxious weed.
-It is important to note that control through cultivation must be persistent and engaged in for at least two years to improve effectiveness of removal.
+Control through cultivation must be persistent and engaged in for at least two years to improve effectiveness of removal.